 The eyes of dahlia tubers are the set of cells that produce the next season’s plants and blooms.

-I personally have much better luck finding the eyes in the spring.
+I personally have much better luck finding the eyes in the spring season.
 So if you can’t find them in the fall, wait to divide your tubers when they may become more visible in the early spring.

 To prevent rotting, make sure the dahlia tubers are completely dry before you store them for winter.